Training for High Altitude: Myths and Facts About What You Can Control

 Training for Kilimanjaro: 7 Surprising Tips to Prepare for the Climb

 Each year thousands of people reach the summit of Mount Kilimanjaro, aka Uhuru Peak, the highest point of Africa.
-If you’re dreaming of being among them, add these seven surprising tips to your training plan for Kilimanjaro to improve your chances of reaching the summit!
+On July 22, 2024, I stepped foot on the Rooftop of Africa!
+If you’re dreaming of being among them, add these seven surprising tips to your training plan for Kilimanjaro to improve your chances of reaching the summit.

-I’ve seen people ask on social media groups if you need to train to climb Kilimanjaro.
-Unless you’re hiking multiple days a week with significant elevation changes, I suggest focused training for three months or longer.
+People sometimes ask on social media groups if you need to train to climb Kilimanjaro.
+Unless you’re hiking multiple days a week with significant elevation changes, I strongly suggest focused training for three months or longer.

 Not sure how much time you’ll need for training?
 Watch my webinar “When to Start Training for Your Bucket List Adventure.”